Majesticmural/DishQuest/README.md

-DishQuest Project
+***DishQuest Project***

-Follow the below steps host this web application in Your Local system
+Follow the steps below to host this web application in your local system.

-**To check if node.js and npm are installed** node -v npm -v
+**To check if node.js and npm are installed**
+1. node -v
+2. npm -v

 **To install Nodemon**
 npm install -g nodemon